 Let’s start with the basics.
 Citrulline Malate is an amino acid compound made up of (surprise!) citrulline and malate.
 Citrulline is an amino acid first isolated in watermelon, whereas malates are salts and esters of malic acid and are found in many bitter tasting foods, such as apples and pears.

-Research shows that this combination helps reduce fatigue during workouts, and speed recovery afterward.
+Research shows that this combination helps reduce fatigue during workouts, and speed of recovery afterward.

 The authors concluded: